teekennedy/update-a-changelog/README.md

    * Removed: for now removed features.
    * Fixed: for any bug fixes.
    * Security: in case of vulnerabilities.
-1. When the PR is merged, the Maintain a Changelog action will parse the description and add changelog entries to the appropriate section of CHANGELOG.md.
+1. When the PR is merged, the Update a Changelog action will parse the description and add changelog entries to the appropriate section of CHANGELOG.md.